pingcap/docs-dm/en/overview.md

     - DM reports an error when it encounters an incompatible DDL statement.
 To solve this error, you need to manually handle it using dmctl, either skipping this DDL statement or replacing it with a specified DDL statement(s).
 For details, see [Skip or replace abnormal SQL statements](faq.md#how-to-handle-incompatible-ddl-statements).

-+ Sharding and conflict merging
++ Sharding merge with conflicts

     - If conflict exists between sharded tables, solve the conflict by referring to [handling conflicts of auto-increment primary key](shard-merge-best-practices.md#handle-conflicts-of-auto-increment-primary-key).
 Otherwise, data migration is not supported.
 Conflicting data can cover each other and cause data loss.